buhrmi/vue-pouch/README.md

 Pssst...
 I'm not working with Vue anymore.
 This plugin is old and bad.
-Here is a better alternative: https://github.com/MDSLKTR/pouch-vue
+Here is a better alternative: https://github.com/MDSLKTR/pouch-vue.
+If for whatever reason you're looking it this, please re-evaluate your life choices and look at [Svelte](https://svelte.dev).

 # vue-pouch